F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 But closer to home (quite literally), could Michael win the European GP at Nurburgring, his home circuit?
 Let’s find out.

 Breaking away from the regular McLaren-Ferrari battle, the qualifying session witnessed the strength of the BMW engine as the Williams team put up some remarkable laps.
 The Ferraris were the only teams being able to do better while the McLarens were off the pace.
-The circuit’s long straights worked in favour of the Williams set-up, and therefore, they could be a potential front runner.
+The circuit’s long straights worked in favour of the Williams set-up, and therefore, they could lay claim to the front row.

 Well, the hypothesis of Williams being fast wasn’t wrong, as they set up some blistering laps and took provisional pole more than once.
 Not only Ralf Schumacher but also Juan Pablo Montoya were putting up some fabulous laps.
 Near the end, though, it was Ralf who set up one of the fastest laps and took provisional pole.
 As expected, Michael responded.